pledge4future/co2calculator/docs/documentation.md

 ## 3 Mobility

-CO<sub>2</sub>e emissions from the mobility sector are calculated using emission factors from [(mobitoool 2023)](https://www.mobitool.ch/de/tools/mobitool-faktoren-v2-1-25.html).
-The emissions include scope 3 emissions of the GHG protocol (for details, see [Compliance with the GHG Protocols](#heading-target)).
+CO<sub>2</sub>e emissions from the mobility sector are calculated using emission factors from ([mobitoool 2023](https://www.mobitool.ch/de/tools/mobitool-faktoren-v2-1-25.html)).
+The emissions include scope 3 emissions of the GHG protocol (for details, see [Compliance with the GHG Protocols](#compliance-with-the-ghg-protocols)).
 For public transport, the emission factors assume certain occupancies.
 For private transport, an occupancy of one person is assumed.
-Further details can be found in [(Sacchi & Bauer 2023)](https://doi.org/10.5281/zenodo.5156043).
+Further details can be found in ([Sacchi & Bauer 2023)](https://doi.org/10.5281/zenodo.5156043)).

 Mobility emissions depend on the mode of transport, such as car or bicycle, and the distance travelled in kilometers (km).
 This distance may either be directly provided, or it may be computed from given start and stop locations using [distances.py](https://github.com/pledge4future/co2calculator/blob/main/co2calculator/distances.py).
-In the latter case, the coordinates of the locations are retrieved using geocoding before the travel distance between the locations is computed (for details, see [Geocoding](#heading-target)).
+In the latter case, the coordinates of the locations are retrieved using geocoding before the travel distance between the locations is computed (for details, see [Geocoding](#geocoding)).

-(heading-target)=
+(geocoding)=
 ### Geocoding

 Geocoding is done using the [openrouteservice](https://openrouteservice.org/dev/#/api-docs) geocoding service, which is built on top of [Pelias](https://github.com/pelias/pelias), a modular open-source search engine for the world.

 To find airports, we use [ourairports-data](https://davidmegginson.github.io/ourairports-data/) to search by **IATA-code**.
-To find train stations inside the EU geocoding_train_stations, we use the train station database of [Trainline EU](https://github.com/trainline-eu/stations).
+To find train stations inside the EU, we use the train station database of [Trainline EU](https://github.com/trainline-eu/stations).
 For train trips outside of the EU and other modes of transport, we use [structured geocoding](https://github.com/pelias/documentation/blob/master/structured-geocoding.md).
 The structured geocoding parameters are:
 - **country**: highest-level administrative division supported in a search.
 Full country name or two-/three-letter abbreviations supported
     - e.g., Germany / "DE" / "DEU"
 - **region**: first-level administrative divisions within countries, analogous to states and provinces in the US and Canada